queenaccila/midnight-express-creative/Dialogue/Level-1.md

 **Automated Machine:** Ticket verified.
 Welcome aboard!
 Please enjoy your journey on the Midnight Express.
 Your adventure awaits!

 **Automated Machine:** The train will be arriving at 12:01 AM.
 Please wait on the platform.
+We apologize for the delay.

+**Mina:** Only a minute late?

+**Mina:** Man, I'd kill for a train being this early.

 ---